TV & FILMS

-Some of my favorite films are “Planet Earth” and documentaries about the natural world, but I also find the passing of great, inspirational figures like Steve Jobs and Kurt Cobain to be deeply sad.
+Some of my favourite films are “Planet Earth” and documentaries about the natural world, but I also find the passing of great, inspirational figures like Steve Jobs and Kurt Cobain to be deeply sad.
 Here are some of the greatest documentaries ever produced.

 The Cove (2009)